Conflict Minerals Disclosure

 Conflict Minerals Disclosure.

 Reasonable Country of Origin Inquiry and Determination.
-Individuals with primary responsibility for purchasing materials and components at each of Mueller’s business units conducted in good faith a reasonable country of origin inquiry with respect to products Mueller manufactured or contracted for manufacture during calendar year 2022 (the “Reporting Period”).
-The scope of the inquiry included all (i) foreign suppliers and (ii) domestic suppliers from whom Mueller’s primary business units purchased in excess of a minimum value threshold of materials and components during the Reporting Period.
-Supplier engagement included, among other efforts, delivery of (A) an introductory email requesting information concerning the presence of conflict minerals in the supplier’s goods and (B) subsequent emails intended to prompt non-responsive suppliers to respond.
+Because Mueller’s procurement process does not involve direct purchases from mines, smelters, or refiners (“SORs”), Mueller relies on its suppliers to furnish details regarding the source of conflict minerals present in the materials and components they supply.
+Individuals with primary responsibility for purchasing materials and components at each of Mueller’s business units conducted in good faith a reasonable country of origin inquiry with respect to products Mueller manufactured or contracted for manufacture during calendar year 2023 (the “Reporting Period”).
+The scope of the inquiry included foreign and domestic suppliers of materials and components likely to contain one or more conflict minerals from whom Mueller’s primary business units purchased during the Reporting Period.
+Supplier engagement included, among other efforts, delivery of (A) an introductory email requesting completion of the Responsible Minerals Initiative’s Conflict Minerals Reporting Template to disclose the source(s) of any conflict minerals in the supplier’s goods and (B) subsequent emails intended to prompt non-responsive suppliers to respond or to obtain additional SOR background as needed.

 Based on the responses received as a result of its reasonable country of origin inquiry, Mueller has determined that, with respect to necessary conflict minerals in products Mueller manufactured or contracted for manufacture during the Reporting Period, Mueller does not have sufficient reason to believe that the conflict minerals did not originate in a Covered Country or were from recycled or scrap sources.